Denial or Termination of Assistance

 A family's housing assistance may be denied or terminated if:

 - The family violates a Family Obligation under the Voucher Program.

-- Any member of the family has ever been evicted from federally assisted housing in the last five years.
+- Any member of the family has ever been evicted from federally assisted housing in the last three years.

 - A PHA has ever terminated assistance under the pre-merger Certificate or Voucher Program for any member of the family.

 - Any member of the family commits fraud, bribery or any other corrupt act in connection with any federal housing program.

 - Any member of the family commits drug-related criminal activity or violent criminal activity.